HARRY AND LAURA NOHR CHAPTER OF TROUT UNLIMITED

 Cross channel logs, vortex weirs and sets of boulder retards were installed to create scouring and deep holes for the benefit of all fish species.
 These areas also created shadows in the current which allows for fine sediment deposition which turtles such as the Wood, Map and Blanding’s turtles can utilize for over wintering habitat.
 The Wood and Blanding’s turtles are both on the threatened species list in Wisconsin.
 Rock Deflectors were placed in straightened areas to recreate meanders in the stream and increase depth/velocities to add habitat and scour out sediment and reclaim native gravel beds.
 Root wads to accentuate fish habitat and escape logs for a protected sunning location for snakes and turtles were installed and associated with a created scour holes.

 Many small backwater pockets were created or maintained.
 These areas serve as tremendous recruitment areas for reptiles and amphibians and act as a refuge area for the young of these species and several types of minnows from the predatory waters of the main stream.
+Both shallow and deep back water refuge areas were created or maintained.
 A snake hibernaculum was created as an over wintering den for snake species such as garter, common water, western fox and milk.
+Escape logs act as protected basking areas for both snake and turtle species.